 In addition to handwashing, frequent cleaning and sanitizing of toys and surfaces help us keep staff and children healthy.
-St. Joe's has a cleaning staff at night that is responsible for cleaning of our bathrooms, sinks and floors.
-Classroom staff are charged with maintaining the day-to-day cleanliness of the classrooms, including but not limited to keeping rooms tidy and free of debris and clutter, disinfecting diaper changing areas after each diaper change, sweeping and mopping floors after meals, sanitizing tables before and after meals, and sanitizing toys.
-Toys for infant and toddler classrooms are sanitized using a 3-sink method (wash, rinse, sanitize).
-All cleaning products are stored out of reach of children
+The CDC has a cleaning staff at night that is responsible for cleaning of our bathrooms, sinks and floors.
+Classroom staff are charged with maintaining the day-to-day cleanliness of the classrooms.